|

 Calculate Precision from Uncertainties

-The decimal position is given by the first number different from zero in the uncertainty, at that position the system will round up the uncertainty and results
+If enabled, Bika calculates the precision required and round the results according to the uncertainties.
+The rounding applies both for decimal results and results with scientific notation The decimal position is given by the first number different from zero in the uncertainty, at that position the system will round up the uncertainty and results |

 |